philsturgeon/phil.tech/_posts/2010-05-05-upgrading-to-codeigniter-2.0.markdown

 ### CI\_Language has a new name

 The core library CI\_Language has been renamed to CI\_Lang.
 For 80% of apps this will mean nothing at all.
-If you refference the library or extend it then you will of course need to rename this.
+If you reference the library or extend it then you will of course need to rename this.

 ### Deprecated DB methods removed